IBM/opentracing-istio-troubleshooting/README.md

 ```

-This launched 28 requests over the course of 10 seconds; the application successfully completed only 8 out of the 28 requests.
+This launched 28 requests over the course of 10 seconds; based on HTTP return codes, we can infer that the application successfully completed only 20 of the requests.
 If we load the service in the Jaeger UI and sort by most recent traces, Jager builds a scatter plot showing at a glance how the service performed; we can examine the outliers by clicking on them (red arrow).

 ![arch](images/macimg/artillery-result1.png)